 Roovie is a second-screen companion mobile app offering a gathering place without spoilers for TV viewers.
+It strengthens family tie by private rooms and connects TV fans by public rooms.

 A temporal filtering mechanism is applied to generate a co-watching experience and remove the pains of spoilers caused by different time zomes.